-Customer Satisfaction Methodologies
+Customer Service Methodologies

 At this point, customer surveys are a given for most businesses.
 Using surveys gives you deeper insight into customers’ opinions, and helps you predict how likely they are to continue using your services.
 In other words, surveys help you maintain the best parts of your customers’ experiences, and prevent repeating any mistakes, all while giving you a personal look at the different preferences within your target audience.
 There are three commonly accepted methodologies to collect customer satisfaction, and the importance of each has evolved over time.